zefiros-software/BSPLib/docs/docs/sync/sync.md

 ```

 Synchronises all threads and communications.
 This marks the end of a computation super step,
 and each processor can handle its own computations between the super steps.
-At the end and not earlier
+At the end (and not earlier)
 of the super step in the synchronisation point, the communication is handled.
-The synchronisation
+All threads have queued
+their desired communications before this point, and the queues will now be handled here.
+The
-point also ensures all threads are synchronised, and functions as a barrier.
+synchronisation point also ensures all threads are synchronised, and functions as a barrier.

 #Pre-Conditions
 * [`BSPLib::Classic::Begin()`](../logic/begin.md) has been called.